signet4grn/SIGNET/README.md

 (TCGA)

-`signet -g` command provide the user the interface of preprocessing genotype data.
-We will do quality control, after which we will use IMPUTE2 for imputation.
+The command `signet -g` provides the user interface of preprocessing genotype data.
+We first use [**PLINK**](https://zzz.bwh.harvard.edu/plink/) to conduct quality control, filtering out samples and SNPs with high missing rates and filtering SNPs discordant with Hardy Weinberg equilibruim.
+We then use [**IMPUTE2**](https://mathgen.stats.ox.ac.uk/impute/impute_v2.html) to impute missing genotypes in parallel.

 #### Usage